dart-lang/site-www/src/null-safety/index.md

 * Not been initialized with a non-null value
 * Been assigned a `null` value.
 These checks allows you to fix these errors _before_ deploying your app.

 ## Introduction through examples

-With null safety, all variables in the following code can't be `null`:
+With null safety, none of the variables in the following code can be `null`:

 ```dart
 // With null safety, none of these can ever be null.